sorbet/sorbet/website/blog/2019-05-16-state-of-sorbet-spring-2019.md

 - Jeff Foster at Tufts University and his students have been working on RDL.
 We based our initial type annotations for the Ruby standard library on theirs.
-- Our initial Ruby parser was from [@charliesome] at GitHub.
+- Our initial Ruby parser was from [@haileys] at GitHub.
 - Coinbase has contributed code to Sorbet and created [sorbet-typed], a central repository for sharing type definitions for Ruby gems.
 - Shopify has had several contributions including a mechanism for adding types